sindhu-2507/Movie-Recommender/README.md

 In ratings_small.csv we have 100000 ratings from 700 users on 9000 movies

+In content based filtering we recommend the movies according to the genres and popularity The output of the

-With these we apply collaborative filtering based on users personal taste and movie ratings and popularity
+In collaborative the recommendations are based on filtering based on users personal taste and movie ratings and popularity

 We take inputs the user_id and the movie he searched and give the recommendations accordingly.